theMikeD/add-seo-meta-tags/README.md

 2. Activate the plugin through the plugins menu.
 3. Visit the configuration page ( Settings -> SEO Options) to set your SEO options.

+#### Release History
+2.0.1
+- fix for title being appended more than once.
+Props @cfleurynesn

+2.0.0
+- total rewrite

 #### Thanks
 The plugin was re-written by @theMikeD to bring the code in line with current best practices and standards.